cryptax/cryptax.github.io/content/talks/memberships.md

 # Awards

-- [Peter Szord Award](https://www.virusbulletin.com/conference/peter-szor-award/): I was nominated for this award in 2016.
+- [Peter Szord Award](https://www.virusbulletin.com/conference/peter-szor-award/): I was finalist for this award in 2016 and in 2024.
 - [Android Security Acknowledgements](https://source.android.com/devices/tech/security/overview/acknowledgements.html) in 2014.